 - an NHS numbers report that provides GP practices with NHS Numbers for patients who might potentially be suitable for eRD.

 - support and guidance for GPs on how to increase their eRD use.

 You can also email firstname.lastname@example.org to request more information about this service.

-If you're a GP practice, find out more about eRD on our eRD information for GP practices page
+If you're a GP practice, you can find out more on how to request eRD data on our requesting eRD data page.

 If you're a patient, find out more about eRD on our information for patients page.